Viola Basalaeva. Stockholm-based brand designer. Strategy-led visual identity work across print and digital.

 Category

-Brief: A self-initiated series exploring typography, spacing, and layout as tools for visual storytelling.
+Poster Lab is a self-initiated series exploring typography, spacing, and layout as tools for visual storytelling — built outside any client brief, on purpose.

-Approach: Each poster starts with a single question: about tension, rhythm, hierarchy, or negative space.
-References drawn from outside design: architecture, editorial, film.
-The constraint is intentional: by limiting each study to one problem, the thinking becomes visible in the work.
+Each poster starts with a single question: about tension, rhythm, hierarchy, or negative space.

 Personal studies in how type and composition tell stories.
 Each poster investigates one question — about scale, rhythm, hierarchy, and how subtle decisions shape meaning.